 Sharing our stories

 Over the last few years we have had a range of different organisations join our Demand Response programme.
-We have asked some of our participants to share their experience, which we thought might provide inspiration for those interested in joining.
+We went visiting and asked a few of our participants to share their experience, which we thought might provide inspiration for those interested in joining.